MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/dmft-design.md

 ### Thread Requirements

 Device MFT must not create its own threads.
-Instead it must use MF Work Queues, whose ID is passed through the [IMFRealTimeClientEx](/windows/win32/api/mfidl/nn-mfidl-imfrealtimeclientex) interface.
-This is to make sure that all the threads running in the Device MFT gets the correct priority at which the capture pipeline is running.
-Otherwise it may cause thread priority inversions.
+Instead, it must use [Media Foundation Work Queues](https://docs.microsoft.com/en-us/windows/win32/medfound/work-queues), which are allocated based on the ID passed to the DMFT through the [IMFRealTimeClientEx](/windows/win32/api/mfidl/nn-mfidl-imfrealtimeclientex) interface.
+This is to make sure that all the threads running in the Device MFT gets the correct priority at which the capture pipeline is running and avoid thread priority inversions.

 ### InputStream Requirements